schikani/esp-wifi-station/README.md

 ### Method 1 (High RAM)
 This method is for the models with higher RAM.
 It uses a normal python script without pre-compiling (.py file) which is later compiled and uses more system resources.

-Upload "esp_station.py" with "boot.py" adding the following line in "boot.py"
+Upload "esp_wifi_station.py" with "boot.py" adding the following line in "boot.py"
-> from esp_station import *
+> from esp_wifi_station import *

 If it doesn't work or you get a memory allocation error, follow Method 2.